Måns Grenhagen

 Måns Simon Willhelm Grenhagen (born 20 July 1993 in Stockholm) is a Swedish racing driver.
-In 2013 he started in the FIA Formula 3 European Championship, competing for Dutch racing team Van Amersfoort Racing.
+In 2013, he started in the FIA Formula 3 European Championship, competing for Dutch racing team Van Amersfoort Racing.

 Career

 Grenhagen began his racing career in karting 2006.
 He remained in karting until 2009.
-In 2007 he won the Swedish ICA Junior Championship.
-In 2008 he won the Swedish KF3 Championship.
-2009 he began his formula racing career.
+In 2007, he won the Swedish ICA Junior Championship.
+In 2008, he won the Swedish KF3 Championship.
+In 2009, he began his formula racing career.
 He started in the Formula Lista junior.
 He concluded the season on the eighth position with a second place as his best result.
-2010 Grenhagen got a cockpit at Jenzer Motorsport in the Formula Abarth.
+In 2010, Grenhagen got a cockpit at Jenzer Motorsport in the Formula Abarth.
 He participated in the first four rounds of the championship.
 Two fourth places were his best results.
 He ended on the 15th place in the standings.
-Moreover he took part in two races of the Swedish Formula Renault.
+Moreover, he took part in two races of the Swedish Formula Renault.

-After a year without motorsport Grenhagen raced again in 2012.
+After a year without motorsport, Grenhagen raced again in 2012.
 He started for EmiliodeVillota Motorsport in the European F3 Open Championship.
 He won a race in the Winter Series, which was before the opening of the regular season.
 Grenhagen won four races in the regular championship.
 He finished nine times on the podium.
-As the best driver of his team he concluded the season on the third place of the championship.
-2013 Grenhagen switched to the FIA European Formula Three Championship.
+As the best driver of his team, he concluded the season on the third place of the championship.
+In 2013, Grenhagen switched to the FIA European Formula Three Championship.
 He started the season for Van Amersfoort Racing, but was replaced by Sven Müller before the end of the season.